← Case studies

 The call

-On March 3, 2026, Derek (our Senior SDR on the Florida team) dialed an Orange County probate record — property in Winter Park, FL, owned by the estate of a woman who’d passed in October.
+On March 3, 2026, Derek (our senior caller on the Florida team) dialed a vacant property record in Orange County — a house in Winter Park, FL, that had been sitting empty for over a year with an out-of-state owner.

-The executor was her brother, an 80-year-old retired engineer living in Phoenix.
-He’d been getting calls for 4 months from "vultures" (his word) and was ready to just list it.
+The owner was a retired engineer living in Phoenix.
+He’d inherited the property years ago but never did anything with it.
+He’d been getting mailers and calls for months from "vultures" (his word) and was ready to just list it.
 Derek spent 47 minutes on that first call — no pitching, mostly listening.

 The assignment

-Simon locked it up at $340,000 — well under comparable tear-down acquisition costs in that zip.
-He shopped it to a builder in his network who had been hunting tear-down lots in Winter Park for 8 months.
+Simon locked it up at $340,000 — well under comparable acquisition costs in that zip.
+He shopped it to a builder in his network who had been hunting vacant lots in Winter Park for 8 months.

 Builder paid $413,000.
 Simon walked with a $73,000 assignment fee — his largest ever, nearly 6x his average — for 11 days of work.